Claire-Fisher/boardgame-buddy-ms3/TESTING.md

 "The design of the website is nice and clean, but i feel the yellow and purple colour scheme could be improved upon.
 It looks a little old fashioned in my opinion."

 "Two possible features i would like to see added to my collection page.
 A way to track/add plays of the games.
 I would find it interesting to see which games i have played most.
 A date field could also be added to this but i feel it's not of paramount importance.
 Secondly, a simple personal comments box for each game.
-It would be handy to add notes like 'My friend Bob didn't enjoy this game'or 'On the lookout for future expansions!'."
+It would be handy to add notes like 'My friend Bob didn't enjoy this game' or 'On the lookout for future expansions!'."

 "I just tried it on my iPad Air and on my iphone 11.
 Works fine on both and maintains that ultra quick speed of use!"
 <hr>